JoaquimEsteves/docs-to-md/README.md

 Automatically parse python docstrings and convert them to markdown!

+## Installing

+`pip install` and you're good to go!

 ## Instructions

-Simply run the `doc2md.py` from the command line to interact with the ol' main function.
+Simply run the `docs2md.py` from the command line to interact with the ol' main function.

 Note: Program uses f-strings, as such python `3.6` or above is required.